Sometimes we think we are doing the right thing only to find out we were really off track!

 My friend’s coaching staff had disintegrated, several key players had left the program and still others had been actively seeking her dismissal.
 All these factors led to great frustration and more than a little discouragement.

-Back 2 School - Kids & Lunch - Eat This!
+Back to School - Kids & Lunch

 Read to Succeed